 9. Lennie Tristano

-He attended the Illinois School for the Blind in Jacksonville, Illinois, and learned to play the clarinet, drums, guitar, saxophone, and trumpet.
+At a young age, Tristano learned to play the piano.
+He later attended the Illinois School for the Blind in Jacksonville, Illinois, and learned to play the clarinet, guitar, saxophone, drums, and trumpet.

 10. Marcus Roberts

 Jazz pianist and composer Marcus Roberts is a popular blind musician.
 He is the son of the iconic gospel artist Correta Roberts, who also happens to be blind.

 At the age of five, Marcus went blind due to glaucoma and cataracts.
 He taught himself how to play the piano when he was young and received his first lesson at 12 years old.
 He later attended the Florida School for the Deaf and the Blind in St. Augustine, Florida — the same school Ray Charles went to.

 Marcus Roberts and his band (The Marcus Roberts Trio) hit the charts in the mid-1990s with jazz album favorites such as Gershwin for Lovers, Time and Circumstance, and Blues for the New Millennium.